I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

-If you were a first time viewer of either show and did not know what the show was about, you could clearly see that the UK edition looks and feels like a documentary.
-Gordon himself is the narrator and the look and feel is very serious.
+If you were a first-time viewer of either show and did not know what the show was about, you could clearly see that the UK edition looks and feels like a documentary.
+Gordon himself is the narrator and the look and feel are very serious.
 It is like watching something from The History Channel or National Geographic.
 The feel of the show is very professional and subtle.

 Focus on the Restaurant vs Focus on the Drama

-The UK version of the show delves on the action plan Gordon has in order to save the restaurant such as revising the menu, sprucing up the place and getting people into the restaurant.
+The UK version of the show delves into the action plan Gordon has in order to save the restaurant such as revising the menu, sprucing up the place, and getting people into the restaurant.
 Here, Gordon acts more like a consultant.
-He comes in, sees what is wrong with the restaurant and gives his recommendations.
+He comes in, sees what is wrong with the restaurant, and gives his recommendations.
 Gordon acts more like a turnaround guy that restaurant chains send to troubled branches or franchises to turn them around.

 The Owners Are More Respectful in the UK Edition